petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 though the plotting function was technically repeated in both the experiment and CFD repos, i.e., a change would need to be made in both if desired.

+But again, let's take a step back and ask the question: what is the real value of this project?

+1. It provides a dataset against which numerical models can be validated in order to help improve them for simulating these types of turbines.
+1. Some of the plotting procedures may be of interest, especially if the prospective numerical modeler wanted to generate similar figures from their simulation results.
+1. The main question of the work was to address at what scale a physical model test needed to be to fairly approximate full-scale performance.

+What then are the products corresponding to this value?

+Most of the value in the dataset is in CSV files containing statistics of each of the tow tank runs during the experiment.
+With only those, many different plots can be made.

+The plotting procedures are fairly tightly coupled to the structure of the dataset, so they are not usable in their current form.

+The third point of value can simply be done as a hand calculation, which is nice.

 ## What about usability?

 Beyond not being reproducible,